The Shannon-McMillan-Breiman theorem beyond amenable groups: Amenable relations, injective cocycles and ergodic extensions

 \subsection{Ergodicity of cocycle extensions}

-The Shannon-McMillan-Breiman theorem stated in Theorem \ref{thm:MAIN_SMBhyp}, being a pointwise convergence result for cocycle entropy, requires an additional ergodicity assumption for its validity, beyond those sufficient to guarantee the existence of cocycle entropy itself.
+The Shannon-McMillan-Breiman theorem stated in Theorem \ref{thm:MAIN_SMBhyp}, being a pointwise convergence result for orbital entropy of finite partitions, requires an additional ergodicity assumption for its validity, beyond those sufficient to guarantee the existence of orbital entropy itself.
 We note that an ergodicity assumption also plays a role in the Shannon-McMillan-Breiman theorem for amenable groups, see \cite{Li01}.

-Let us recall that in \cite[Def.
+To explain the ergodicity consition in question, let us first recall that in \cite[Def.
 2.2]{BN15a} a notion of weak-mixing for a cocycle $\alpha$ on p.m.p.\@ relation $\cR$ on $(Y,\nu)$ was defined, as follows.
 A cocycle $\alpha :\cR \to \Gamma$ is weak-mixing if for {\it every} p.m.p.\@ ergodic action of $\Gamma$ on a spaces $(X,\lambda)$, the extended relation $\cR^X$ on $X\times Y$ is ergodic with respect to the product measure $\lambda \times \nu$.
 In particular, the relation $\cR$ itself must be ergodic.
 This definition is a natural extension of the notion of weak-mixing for group actions, where the action of $\Gamma$ on a space $(B,\eta)$ (with $\eta$ not necessarily invariant), is called weak-mixing if given any p.m.p.\@ ergodic action of $\Gamma$ on a space $(X,\lambda)$, the product action of $\Gamma$ on $(X\times B, \lambda\times\eta)$ is still ergodic.

+Let us now mention some specific classes of groups and their actions, for which explicit information on the ergodicity of the cocycle extension can be provided.

-{\bf 1) Amenable groups.} Let us first consider the case where $\Gamma$ is amenable.
-Referring to the relation $\cR$ and the cocycle $\alpha$ defined in \S \ref{sec:injective}(1), if the $\Gamma$-action on $(Y,\nu)$ is weak-mixing (in the usual sense for group actions), then the $\Gamma$-action on $(X\times Y,\lambda\times\nu)$ is ergodic for {\it every} ergodic p.m.p.\@ action of $\Gamma$.
+{\bf 1) Amenable groups.} When $\Gamma$ is amenable, referring to the relation $\cR$ and the cocycle $\alpha$ defined in \S \ref{sec:injective}(1), if the p.m.p. $\Gamma$-action on $(Y,\nu)$ is weak-mixing (in the usual sense for group actions), then the $\Gamma$-action on $(X\times Y,\lambda\times\nu)$ is ergodic for {\it every} ergodic p.m.p.\@ action of $\Gamma$.
 Thus, referring to \S \ref{sec:injective}(1), the cocycle $\alpha : \cR \to \Gamma$ defined there is a weak-mixing cocycle and so here the extended relation $\cR^X$ is ergodic.